Rev Jack's sermon can be viewed on video RIGHT HERE!

 … who hast given thine only Son to be unto us both a sacrifice for sin, and also an ensample of godly life; Give us grace that we may always most thankfully receive that his inestimable benefit, and also daily endeavour ourselves to follow the blessed steps of his most holy life …

 We are, after all, much like sheep, following the lead of those around us, somewhat like lemmings, it seems.
 We have great need of a shepherd to lead us back from the edge of The Pit and to life, back to those verdant pastures and still waters.
-This Shepherd never will fail to lead us back to the pastures, we just have to pick up the guidance from the Holy Ghost and follow the path that He has set for us.
+This Shepherd never will fail to lead us back to the pastures, we just have to pick up the guidance from the Holy Ghost and follow the path He has set for us.

 As Peter referred to Jesus as a shepherd, so does John.
 There is a reason for this constant reference to Jesus as the Good Shepherd; He is.
 He leads us to green pastures and to beside the still waters.
 He restores and comforts our souls and drives the enemy from out of our souls and minds, if we let Him.
 This is a universal theme throughout the various Epistles of Paul, Peter and James.
 In order for us to have spiritual growth, we need to let Him into our hearts.
 He will lead us towards the path to Heaven, we just have to make the conscious decision to follow His Directions and etch them into our hearts.

 In order to follow His Directions, we have to let go of our pride, vanity and arrogance and accept His Guidance and teachings of humbleness and humility into our hearts.
 We have to realize we cannot do this on our own; we cannot save ourselves and we need God’s influence in our lives.
 We have to allow the Holy Ghost to enter into our hearts and once He is in accept His Direction and Guidance and then act upon that guidance.
 It is not good enough just to say we believe, we need to actually believe.
-Actually believing means that if we truly believe on Him, we will act in a manner consistent with Scripture.
+Actually, believing means if we truly believe on Him, we must act in a manner consistent with Scripture.

 Acting is the key word here, not just talking about it, but acting.
-It isn’t good enough just to read Scripture and go on our merry way and act like we did before we read them.
+It isn’t good enough just to read Scriptures and go on our merry way and act like we did before we read them.
 We have to apply the key principles of Scripture in our lives and shine the light of Christ to those around us.

 The Gospel notes the difference of ownership.
 Our true owner will, and I might add, has, given His Life so we might be protected from the ravening wolves of this world, the Prince of this World.
 We are cautioned to 8 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour:(1 Peter 5:8) But, sobriety only gets you so far; sheep do poorly against wolves and lions.
 We need one who is experienced in protecting our souls against the spiritual wolves and lions of this world.
 Jesus is that experienced protector we need.
 Make no mistake, we need the help of that Good Shepherd.
 That Good Shepherd calls to each of us, we need the Holy Ghost in our hearts to hear the call.
 Regardless of what you have been told by those of this world, there is only One God, One Lord, One Savior.
 Thus, there is only One Flock; there are many ways to follow Scripture, but they must all have the same general plan.
 That is the reason for the creeds, the reason we tell all to compare what is preached against what is in Scripture.
 We need to daily work towards doing a better job of following God’s Will.